sonjastndl/DEST2_NHM/README.md

 4) Plot correlation of inversion markers present in PoolSNP & SNAPE
 5) Plot marker frequencies for each inversion occuring in the data set

+### Statistics

+Type3 ANOVA was performed for latitudinal cline effects for all inversions with the "car" RPackage.
+The summary for the ANOVA can be found [here](results/AdditionalStatistics/InversionStats.pdf).

 ### Additional scrips that can be used to extend analysis based on coverage